 - Strong change control process, with weekly patch management cycle;

-- Maintain offline copies of your data, to mitigate risk of cloud provider collapse, or malicious attack that wipes your cloud environment;
+- Maintain offline copies of your data, to mitigate risk of cloud service collapse, or malicious attack that wipes your cloud environment;

 - Contract with 24x7 security monitoring services that have an incident response component.

 Interested in learning more about cloud security?
-Join our webinar with VMware and Intel to find out how you can make your business battle-ready!
+Join our webinar with VMware and Intel to find out how you can make your company battle-ready!